Dabendorf/INF237-AlgoritmeEngineering/README.md

 Solution:
 - Dijkstra to find the shortest edges from each node
 - Then removing those nodes, we run a BFS

+### Segment trees

+#### Points of Snow
+ We live in a one dimensional country and receive both weather reports telling about falling snow and queries how much snow there is at one place.
+Snow falls in the range [a,b) (badly described)
+ Write a programme which stores these values and calculates the amount of snow at different places

+Solution:
+- Implementation of a segment tree with a range update and a point query
+- The query is the sum of the path of a node up to the trees root
+- The update goes to the leafs and works iteratively up to the parents depending if it is within the range or not